algbio/panvc-sample-workflow/README.md

 PanVC Sample Workflow
 =====================

 This is a workflow for variant calling using short reads that utilizes [PanVC](https://gitlab.com/dvalenzu/PanVC/-/tree/PanVC-2.0-rc-tsnorri).
+The workflow uses an index generated from a multiple sequence alignment.
+The sequences may be e.g. founder sequences generated from the variants of a group of donors.
+Using the predicted DNA sequences of the donors is also possible.

 Requirements